schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 ## Address Range: 127/8

-All implementations currently allow the unicast use of 127/8, however it is not routable.
+All implementations currently allow the use of 127/8 for local traffic, however they do not allow its use for globally routable unicast traffic.
-There are preliminary Linux and FreeBSD kernel patches to restrict the "local" requirement of the existing specification to 127/16.
+There are preliminary Linux and FreeBSD kernel patches to restrict the "local" requirement of the existing specification to 127.0/16 and permit globally routable unicast traffic in the rest of 127/8.
 NTP uses 127.127 for the clock interface, and several chassis control systems have been found that use an address in the 127 range.